 Funimation (Paid + Free)

-Funimation is Crunchyroll’s biggest rival yet.
+Funimation is Crunchyroll’s biggest rival yet in the list of best anime apps for android.
 Although both the services are similar in several aspects, they do have one major difference.
 While Crunchyroll is more focused on subbed content, Funimation’s strength lies in dubbed anime.
 So if you’re one of those who prefers to watch anime in English, you know which one to choose.
 Another minor difference is in their content selection.
 Crunchyroll is better known for featuring the latest releases and simulcasts whereas Funimation is the perfect fix for good old classics.
 The service offers a free as well as paid version.
 With the free plan, you can watch only a limited number of titles in decent quality, with ads at regular intervals.
 The paid membership is available at just $5.99 per month/$59.99 per year, offering access to unlimited titles in HD quality, sans commercials.
 You also get two simultaneous streams along with this plan.
 As of now, Funimation is available in the U.S., Canada, UK, Australia, and New Zealand and can be viewed using a wide array of devices.

 Anime Crave (Paid + Free)